What a hidden treat!

 They have spent a ton of money on lumber.
 There are several foot bridges and benches.
 Along with that they've made some impressive structures and landscaping near many of the tees.

-I really liked the stacked tires on the green of #5.
+I really liked the pyramid on #5.

 The hillside green on #6 was cool.